mszostok/version/docs/customization/upgrade-notice/custom-renderer.md

 # Custom Renderer

-If the custom formatting and [layout](./layout.md) don't fulfil you needs, you can simply specify your own rendering function.
+If the custom formatting and [layout](./layout.md) don't fulfill you needs, you can simply specify your own rendering function.

 ```go
 // NewRoot returns a root cobra.Command for the whole CLI.